 The Czech Republic (sometimes known informally as Czechia) is in the heart of Europe, bordering Germany, Austria, Slovakia, and Poland.
 It was united with its neighbor Slovakia in a single country, Czechoslovakia, from 1918 until 1993, when Czechoslovakia peacefully split into two separate countries.
 The Czech Republic developed quickly, earning investment-grade credit ratings from the major rating agencies by the mid-1990s, the first formerly Communist country to reach this milestone.
-The Czech people have long been known for their mechanical skills and engineering proficiency, and today vehicle production is the largest industry in the country, accounting for 26% of the country’s manufacturing output, 24% its exports, and over 9% of its GDP.
+The Czech people have long been known for their mechanical skills and engineering proficiency.
+Vehicle production is the largest industry in the country.
 Machinery, glass, and chemicals are among the country’s many other industries.
-Efforts are also underway to diversify the economy and continue the expansion of the country’s growing service sector.
+Efforts are underway to diversify the economy and continue the expansion of the country’s growing service sector.